 The Benefits of Vertical Mergers

-A vertical merger can improve the management structure of the surviving company, thereby improving management performance.
-When two companies merge, there are a greater number of managers to choose from.
+- Better management: A vertical merger can improve the management structure of the surviving company, thereby improving management performance.
+The merging of companies leads to a greater number of managers to choose from.
 This allows the new company to choose its top managers from a greater pool of applicants, increasing the amount of talent at the top.

-Another advantage of a vertical merger is the likelihood of higher profits.
-A merger increases a company’s competitive position in its market, resulting (ideally) in higher profits.
+- Higher profits: Another advantage of a vertical merger is the likelihood of increased profits.
+A merger increases a company’s competitive position in its market, resulting (ideally) in an increase in profits.

-A vertical merger can result in better cost control.
+- Cost control/cost reductions: A vertical merger can result in greater control over costs.
 A vertical merger allows the new company to eliminate redundancies that increased costs when two companies were operating separately.

 The Main Challenges of a Successful Merger